-At both December 31, 2022 and December 31, 2021, \$1.9 billion, in a standby letter of credit was guaranteed by an affiliate.
+At both December 31, 2023 and December 31, 2022, \$1.9 billion in a standby letter of credit participated to an affiliate.

-At both December 31, 2022 and December 31, 2021, the Bank had a commitment with MS&Co to enter into securities purchased under agreements to resell of \$3.0 billion, on an intraday basis.
+At both December 31, 2023 and December 31, 2022, the Bank had a commitment with MS&Co to enter into securities purchased under agreements to resell of \$3.0 billion, on an intraday basis.
 The above commitment had a contractual term of 28 days.

-11. Derivative Instruments and Hedging Activities
+12. Derivative Instruments and Hedging Activities

-The Bank enters into derivative transactions with external counterparties and affiliates (see Note 10).
-The Bank trades forward contracts, as well as equity and foreign currency swap contracts.
+The Bank enters into derivative transactions with external counterparties and affiliates (see Note 11).
+The Bank trades forward contracts, interest rate swap contracts, as well as equity and foreign currency swap contracts.
 The Bank manages its trading positions by employing a variety of risk mitigation strategies.
 These strategies include inter-affiliate trades, diversification of risk exposures, and hedging.
 Hedging activities consist of the purchase or sale of positions in related derivative products, primarily interest rate swaps.
-In addition, the Bank accounts for as derivative instruments the liquidity facilities provided to municipal tender option bond trusts (see Note 13), and certain financing transactions.
+In addition, the Bank accounts for as derivative instruments the liquidity facilities provided to municipal tender option bond trusts (see Note 14), and certain financing transactions.